Skip to main content

 Verify your Rhombus API key is valid and has access to cameras.
 Check that the device can reach api2.rhombussystems.com.
 Try refreshing discovery from the Settings page.

 Check FFmpeg is installed (ffmpeg -version), MediaMTX is running (systemctl status mediamtx), and the camera is online.
-View logs with journalctl -u edgecaster -f.
+Check the Logs tab under Cameras, or view logs with journalctl -u edgecaster -f.

 Check the timer: systemctl status edgecaster-update.timer.
 Verify the installation is git-based (.git folder exists) and the current time falls within the update window.